 Among AOL, WUFT (PBS/NPR), other outlets, and teaching at the University of Florida, Michael has edited thousands of news articles, school papers, and other content.
-Here are a few examples of published articles he coached student reporters on and edited, all from WUFT.
+Here are examples of published articles — all from WUFT — on which he coached the cub reporters and that he edited.

 Since 2013, Michael has taught students majoring in journalism, telecommunications, public relations and sometimes other subjects at the University of Florida.
 As of the spring 2017 semester, he has led 27 class sections among the five classes below.